Helpful Tips on living a more Jewish life!

 . . . a death occurs?
 Contact Rabbi Small at (860) 236-1275, ext.
 115 as soon as possible so he can guide you through what happens next.
 Here are some additional resources: Cemetery Rules and Regulations, Guide to Burial and Mourning Practices

 . . . you want to marry at The Emanuel?
-To marry at The Emanuel, contact the office to make arrangements and be connected with Rabbi Small for an appointment.
+Contact the office to make arrangements to schedule a meeting with Rabbi Small.

-. . . you are not Jewish and want to learn more, as well as explore the possibility of conversion?
+. . . you are not Jewish and want to learn more, and perhaps explore the possibility of conversion?
 It is recommended that you see a rabbi as soon as you begin the thought process.
 Contact Rabbi Small / (860) 236-1275, ext.
 115.

 . . . you are expecting a baby?
 A Rabbi can help you with names, planning for the brit milah or baby naming, and other matters.
 Contact Rabbi Small / (860) 236-1275, ext.
 115.